 The truth is, Millennial generation employees leave managers, not companies.
-If you are wondering why you can’t keep good employees - especially Millennial generation employees - here are five reasons and solutions:
+If you are wondering why you can’t stop millennials from quitting jobs all the time, here are five reasons and solutions.

 In the old days, you’d give an employee a handbook, let them shadow someone for a week, and you would feel they were trained.
 Most of them, however, were still really winging it.